clairemr/law/guides/templates_lambda.md

 ## Final Steps

 At the end of this guide, you should have all the resources needed to upload a lambda function to your bootstrapped extension.
-You will be able to test it out by uploading your app to the CodeCommit app-*-code-repo that will be created when you bootstrap your extension and running the code pipeline.
+You will be able to test it out by uploading the [sample lambda app](https://github.com/cdk-cosmos/cosmos-sample-lambda-app) or your own app to the CodeCommit app-*-code-repo that will be created when you bootstrap your extension and running the code pipeline.

 > Note: This template uses the SsmState construct, which has an active issue in the Cosmos backlog - (Issue #318)[https://github.com/cdk-cosmos/cosmos/issues/318].
 Currently, you will need to pass a hardcoded appVersion on the first run of the pipeline so that a parameter is added to the AWS Parameter Store in each solar system.

-> Note: While (Issue #318)[https://github.com/cdk-cosmos/cosmos/issues/318] is unresolved, you will need to manually zip up and push your lambda function the first time, to create the app version parameter.
+You may also need to manually zip up and push your lambda function the first time, to create the app version parameter.
 If you are using the sample lambda app, you will be able to use the commands in the Makefile to achieve this:

 - (Bootstrap)[getting_started_extension.md] the template you have just created
 - Set versionState to `"1"` in `lib/solar-system.ts`